bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-04-08-Udacity_Programming_for_DS_1_Intro_SQL_2026_04_08.md

 |id|Unique identifier for each region|
 |name|Name of the region|

 We will look into this more carefully later.

+**Note: glossy_qty is incorrect, it is actually gloss_qty in the database**